 Our kettle leaks, and needs to be replaced.
 Either electric or stovetop would work perfectly to heat water quickly.
 Plus, the kettles we chose are so hip that our kitchen would look like Portland’s smallest coffee shop.

 Fancy wine glasses

 I don’t think I’ve ever purchased towels in my life.
 My mom was constantly updating her towel collection, and I’d end up with very nice hand-me-downs.
 It’s probably time to have my own bath towels.
-And a few fun beach towels while we’re at it!
+And a few fun beach towels for summer at the pool.

-By now you should know that I have nothing against buying things second hand.
-NOTHING.
+I have nothing against buying things second hand.
+Nothing!
 Nor do I think there’s anything wrong with hand-me downs.
-But I do feel like I’ve leveled up in adulting by having a full set of gorgeous flatware I picked out myself!
-Seriously.
-I know that sounds silly, but it’s true.
+But I do feel like I’ll level up in adulthood by having a full set of gorgeous flatware I picked out myself.

-Okay, so this one is one I am not sure I could ever justify buying for myself.
-HOWEVER, it was the first gift we received, and it is one we use three to four times a week.
+Okay, so this Vitamix blender is something I am not sure I could ever justify buying for myself.
+However, it is something I believe we would use all the time.
 Yes, it is the world’s most expensive blender.
 And yes, it is amazing.

 “This is the best wedding present we received,” says my father-in-law to be, every time he pulls his ice bucket out for a party.
-The first time, I thought he was joking, but I’m more convinced now that he’s serious.
+The first time, I thought he was joking, but I’m starting to become convinced that he’s serious.

 “Would you like some fresh ground pepper?
 Tell me when.”

 Those are the words I’m expecting to hear now from Brent, every time we make food that requires pepper.
 This pepper mill is a statement piece, and it’s artwork for the kitchen.